 Daily Teacher Observation, Narration & Student Portfolios

 Charlotte Mason College places the highest value upon daily interactions with each child, their own responses to knowledge, comprehension, and critical thinking through narration, and student portfolios.
 Because of our small teacher-to-student or parent-to-student ratio, teachers and parents have the benefit of knowing each child as a person and can monitor progress, set expectations, and develop lessons that are appropriate for each student.
-Narration, or “retelling back” is used across subject areas, with each student narrating back a lesson or piece of literature, providing both broad story lines and detailed facts, and demonstrating knowledge, comprehension and critical thinking.
+Narration, or “retelling the story” is used across subject areas, with each student narrating back a lesson or piece of literature, providing both broad story lines and detailed facts, and demonstrating knowledge, comprehension and critical thinking.
 Creative Project Portfolios also provide a strong testimony of samples of each student’s best work and progress throughout each year.

 Semester Report Cards